Concrete Design Software for Efficiency and Safety | Autodesk

 Gate Precast

-Concrete precast company uses 3D-printed concrete moulds to bring an ambitious building facade to life.
+Concrete precast company uses 3D-printed concrete molds to bring an ambitious building facade to life.

 BAM & Saint-Gobain

-Leading manufacturers save time and labour with sustainable, scalable and affordable 3D concrete printing solutions.
+Leading manufacturers save time and labor with sustainable, scalable, and affordable 3D concrete printing solutions.

 Gate Precast

-Architecture firm and concrete precast company collaborate with Revit to realise an innovative museum design.
+Architecture firm and concrete precast company collaborate with Revit to realize an innovative museum design.

 Learn about the benefits of using BIM-centric solutions for reinforced-concrete construction projects.